wiklundm/arcticsleddogclub/README.md

 # Issues and bugs

 **Issue**
 The biggest issue was internet disruption and that Codeanywhere often stopped working, had to be reloaded and data not being pushed.
-This was frustrating and very timeconsuming and sometimes some parts of the code went missing.
-This problem was unfortunately nothing I could fix, just try to work around it and push more often.
+This was frustrating and very time consuming and sometimes some parts of the code went missing.
+This problem was, unfortunately, nothing I could fix.
+I just tried to work around it and push more often.

 My Codeanywhere account was suddenly stopped.
-I recieved a new account from CodeInstitute.
-When the staff was transfering project from the old workspace to the new one something went wrong and I could not code.
+I received a new account from CodeInstitute.
+When the staff was transferring projects from the old workspace to the new one, something went wrong and I could not code.
 They had to debug.
 This took a few days.
 I found the solution on stack.

 **Issue**
-From the beginning I put the img url and src in the css file for the hero image.
+From the beginning, I put the img url and src in the css file for the hero image.
 The validator did not accept this.
-When I changed the code to index.html instead unfortunately the covertext was not responsive anymore.
+When I changed the code to index.html instead, unfortunately, the covertext was not responsive anymore.
 Solution: The heroimage was set to position: relative with a width and height of 100% and the covertext to position absolute and fixed width and adjusted by padding.

 **Issue**
 When moving the hero image from css to index.html i had got a new white line under the image.
 No matter what I tried I could not fix the problem.
-When I had a meeting with my mentor I asked for help and after a lot of testing we still could not make it disappear.
+When I had a meeting with my mentor, I asked for help and after a lot of testing we still could not make it disappear.
 The solution was setting the margin to -10%.

 **Issue**
-Css warning: Importent statement - do not load in parallel @import google fonts.
+Css warning: Important statement - do not load in parallel @import google fonts.
-Solution: after reading all I could find on stack and talking to my mentor we decided to ignore the issue since it did not made any real problem.
+Solution: after reading all I could find on stack and talking to my mentor, we decided to ignore the issue since it did not make any real problem.

 **Issue**
 The snowflake image caused troubles with transparency and grey squares appeared.
 Solution: the image was originally a png converted to jpg.
 It had a grey background underneath.
-When the opacity changed the grey squares appear and was hard to change.
-This also gave me less points on lighthouse.
+When the opacity changed, the grey squares appeared and it was hard to change.
+This also gave me fewer points in lighthouse.
 I decided to change the image to the snowflake image without the grey background underneath.

 **Issue**
 On smaller screens on the courses page on the deployed site I had a white line on the right and left side.